imballinst/imballinst.dev/src/pages/blog/visit-therapist-4/index.md

 I turned off my phone for 1 day.
 I could only remember having a "numb" feeling the whole day.
 I didn't feel like living.

-After that, I tried to turn my phone back on and recognized that my mother had created a group that consisted of her, me, my wife, my oldest brother and his wife, and my brother (who was living in Japan).
+After that, I tried to turn my phone back on and recognized that my mother had created a group that consisted of her, me, my wife, my oldest brother and his wife, and my older brother (who was living in Japan).
 The group's purpose was mostly to talk about the condition of my father and insurance.
 Most of the time, I was just silent reading the group.
 Sometimes, I needed help from my wife to "decipher" what was going on in the group because my brain was still screwed up.

 Fast forward a few days later, my father was transported to another hospital that had an ICU room available (there were no available ICU rooms in the current hospital where he stayed in the emergency room).
 After that, we could relax a bit, because my father would receive proper care.
 At this moment, I and my wife decided it was the right time to visit the therapist.